-- HUD requires PHAs to adopt "hardship exemption" policies - The PHA must grant an exemption from payment of minimum rent if the family is unable to pay minimum rent because of financial hardship, as described in the PHAs written policies. - Financial hardship includes these situations: - The family has lost eligibility for, or is awaiting an eligibility determination for, a Federal, State, or local assistance program. - Includes a noncitizen, lawfully admitted for permanent residence, family member who would be entitled to public benefits except for title IV of the Personal Responsibility and Work Opportunity Act of 1996 - The family would be evicted because it is unable to pay the minimum rent - The income of the family has decreased due to changed circumstances, including: - Loss of employment - Death in the family - Other circumstances determined by the PHA or by HUD - The financial hardship exemption only applies to the payment of minimum rent and not to other elements used to calculate the total tenant payment. - When a family requests a minimum rent hardship exemption, application of the minimum rent will be suspended beginning the month following the family's hardship request.
+- HUD requires PHAs to adopt hardship exemption policies if the PHA adopts a minimum rent of any amount other than \$0. - The PHA must grant an exemption from payment of minimum rent if the family is unable to pay minimum rent because of financial hardship, as described in the PHA's written policies. - Financial hardship includes these situations: - The family has lost eligibility for, or is awaiting an eligibility determination for, a Federal, State, or local assistance program - Includes a noncitizen, lawfully admitted for permanent residence, family member who would be entitled to public benefits except for title IV of the Personal Responsibility and Work Opportunity Act of 1996 - The family would be evicted because it is unable to pay the minimum rent - The income of the family has decreased due to changed circumstances, including: - Loss of employment - Death in the family - Other circumstances determined by the PHA or by HUD. - The financial hardship exemption only applies to the payment of minimum rent and not to other elements used to calculate the total tenant payment.